yWorks/yfiles-power-bi-integration-basic/README.md

-# Basic integration of yFiles in PowerBI
+# Basic integration of yFiles for HTML in Power BI

 ![](./assets/SampleDashboard.png)
-This sample demonstrates how to get [yFiles diagrams](https://yworks.com/yfiles) into a [Power BI](https://powerbi.microsoft.com/) dashboard with dataset integration.
+This sample demonstrates how to get yFiles diagrams into a Power BI dashboard with dataset integration.
 It's a minimal integration without lots of customizations and editing features and should be a stepping stone for your particular use-case.
-All of the [yFiles customizations](https://live.yworks.com/) and the full breadth of the [yFiles API](https://docs.yworks.com/yfileshtml/) can be used inside PowerBI.
-Aside from a few Power BI details, there is very little difference with respect to any other web development effort.
+All of the yFiles customizations and the full breadth of the yFiles API can be used inside PowerBI.
+Aside from a few PowerBI details, there is very little difference with respect to any other web development effort.

 The data required to build a graph should have at least a `FromId` and a `ToId` defining the edge endpoints.
 Other fields can optionally be used for edge and node labels.
-Since a Power BI report can be based on only one data table it means that you can't have the incidence (edge definitions) and node data in separate tables.
+Since a Power BI report can be based on only one data table, it means that you can't have the incidence (edge definitions) and node data in separate tables.

 A good practice here is to have all the relevant node fields in the table plus one extra field defining and edge.
-This means that you, inevitably, will have some denormalized data if the graph is not a tree but this is quite common and should not be a problem in general.
+This means that you, inevitably, will have some denormalized data if the graph is not a tree but this is quite common and shouldn't be a problem in general.

 ## Installation

+### Install Power BI tools

 The tutorial [Developing a Power BI visual](https://docs.microsoft.com/en-us/power-bi/developer/custom-visual-develop-tutorial) details the steps to create a custom visual and applies to this yFiles widget as well.
-The most import elements in this tutorial are:
+The most import elements in this tutorial are the following.

 - installing the Power BI tools for NodeJs via `npm i -g powerbi-visuals-tools`
 - registration of a Power BI certificate for localhost via `pbiviz --install-cert`